Religious Education at St Thomas

 Each Class joins together in prayer throughout the school day and this is an important demonstration to all that the Christian faith is at the centre of our school community.
 See the ‘Prayer’ downloads for some of the prayers used.

-The Church’s Liturgical Year is reflected in our Assemblies and Acts of Worship.
+The Church’s Liturgical Year is reflected in our Worship.
 Particular emphasis is placed on the celebration of Advent, Lent and Easter.
 Children have the opportunity to join the Parish Church for Mass.
 During Lent, the children enthusiastically organise and take part in fund-raising activities within the school.
 Year 5 perform a moving Passion Play for the rest of the school.

 A group of parents meet regularly in the school to pray for the community and requests for prayers can be left in a special box in the Main Entrance Hall, or children can put them in the prayer boxes in their classrooms.

-Our school Chaplain is a Governor and celebrates school Masses and the Sacrament of Reconciliation at special times.
+Our school Chaplain is one of our Parish priests and celebrates school Masses and the Sacrament of Reconciliation at special times.
+Monsignor Tony is one of our school governors.